rlee287/py_autoupdate/docs/source/contributing.rst

 `PSF Code of Conduct <https://www.python.org/psf/codeofconduct/>`__, a copy of which is included in ``PSFCodeOfConduct.rst``.

-Github's issues are used for bugtracking and feature requests.
-Please see the details below:
+Github's issues are used for tracking bugs and requesting features, as explained below.

 Environment Setup
 -----------------

-To run the tests, please run
+Pyautoupdate uses `pytest <https://docs.pytest.org/en/latest/>`__.
+To run the unit tests, please run

 .. code-block:: none